giserh/PySlope/README.md

         -bash: pip: command not found

-   Then you can happily go and install the modules by:
+   Then you can happily go and install the modules provided by the 'requirements.txt' in main directory:

-        sudo pip install scipy
-        sudo pip install numpy
-        sudo pip install shapely
-        sudo pip install matplotlib
-        sudo pip install click
+        sudo pip install -r requirements.txt

    For windows users - you are out of luck for any of my help.
 I am not a windows guy.
 There are a
     few tutorials online that allow you to install python and the modules itself.
 If you realized your major mistake